gbouzon/ecom-project/documentation/proposal.md

 Make a marketplace for food delivery services to make it easier for small business owners to sell their merchandise online and for clients to easily access it.

+## Features

+All users (registered and visitors) have visitor features but visitors do not have access to user features (registration required).
+Both buyers and sellers have access to user features (user features are the shared features between these two entities).

+## Features for a visitor (not a registered user)

+- View application catalog (different stores registered)
+- View product catalog (the products of a specific store)
+- Search the application for different stores
+- Search a store catalog for different products

-## Some General Features
+## Features for users (sellers and buyers - registered)

-All users should be able to register, login, logout, have access to their own order records and view catalogs for the different stores.
+- Register
+- Login
+- Logout
+- 2FA
+- Access their own records (profile, orders)

 ## Features for sellers